dan1229/django_dans_api_toolkit/README.md

 ## Description

-A Django app with tools and classes to help with common API task.
+A Django app to help make building APIs great.

 This app is meant to be a collection of tools to help with common API tasks, and is not meant to be a full-fledged API solution.
 It is meant to be used in conjunction with Django Rest Framework, and is not a replacement for it.